jesyspa/jesyspa.github.io/_posts/2021-3-14-joining-bridi.md

 ### Old style: {je gi _X_ gi _Y_}

 Another way of writing forethought connectives is by putting the connective before a {gi}.
-It's not clear whether this is allowed for logical connectives; this way comes from the CLL, where there were stricter distinctions, and I'm not sure allowing {je gi _X_ gi _Y_} is unambiguous.
-However, this is great for modals and tenses since you don't need the {bo}:
+In the CLL, this is highly restricted—you can only do it with JOI.
+However, it's great for modals and tenses since you don't need the {bo}:

 > ki'u gi _X_ gi _Y_
 >
 > pu gi _X_ gi _Y_

+**Note:** Thanks to la ziren for clarifying this bit!

 ## Summary